moss-l/bhs-js-testing/NOTES.md

   strings, and `[1, "foo", true]` is an array of a number, a string, and a boolean.

-All four of these values also have a _syntax_ that describes how you can write them in code.
-The syntax is not literally what is stored in memory; it is just they way we write values in a program.
-And many values can be written in different syntactic ways.
+All four of these kinds of values also have a _syntax_ that describes how you can write them in code.
+The syntax is not literally what is stored in memory; it is just the way we write values in a program.
+Often the same value can be written in multiple ways that are syntactically different but that mean the same thing.
 For instance `10` and `10.0` are just two ways of writing the same number in Javascript.
 And strings, whose syntax includes `"` marks can also be written with single quotation marks, `'` so `"foo"` and `'foo'` are two ways of writing the same string value.
+Remember that the syntactic markers—the quote marks in this case—are not part of the value.
+So the length of the string `"foo"` is 3 even though it's syntactic representation, including the quote marks uses five characters.

 Booleans have only two possible values which are written `true` and `false` and the syntax for arrays is any number of values, separated